Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 Bahamanienezhad et al.~\cite{bahmaninezhad_convolutional_2018} have developed a speaker transformation method that uses a convolutional encoder/decoder network.
 They, first extract spectral features and excitation features (f0) from the source speaker.
 The spectral features are then mapped via the encoder/decoder framework to a target speaker.
 The resulting speech is fused together either via taking the average or via a gender-based average to create an average speaker.
 From the excitation features, only the fundamental frequency is transformed via linear transformation, the remaining features stay the same.
 Both spectral and excitation features are used to synthesize the de-identified speaker.
 Fang et al.~\cite{fang_speaker_2019} use a similar averaging approach but rely on x-vectors.
 They extract the x-vector of a speaker and then use a set of random x-vectors of unrelated speakers to calculate a mean x-vector.
 They also propose to construct an altogether new x-vector that has a similarity scoring of s to the original x-vector.
 Further, they keep the fundamental frequency of the speaker the same.
+In their evaluation they demonstrate EER up to 34\% for their anonymization.
+Mawalim et al.~\cite{mawalim_speaker_2022} propose to improve the system by Fang et al. by scaling the f0 frequency either up or down, increasing the length of the speech utterances by 1.2, and using singular value modification for the combination of the x-vectors.
+Their EER improved up to 54\%.
+Further improved was this system by Prajapati et al.~\cite{prajapati_voice_2021} who added a CycleGAN to modify the speakers.

 Kesking et al.~\cite{keskin_measuring_2019} do not study de-identification directly but instead try to create an imposter transformation for a target speaker.
-They use a cycle generative adversarial networks (GAN) voice converter to transform speakers and then evaluate against four speaker identification systems to see if the target speaker is recognized.
+They use a cycle generative adversarial networks (GAN) voice converter to transform speakers and then evaluate against four speaker identification systems to see if the target speaker is recognized.\\

 \textbf{Frequency warping} is a technique that is similar to speaker transformation, the main difference is that frequency warping focuses on transforming the frequency spectrum of a speaker and usually does not try to transform the source into a specific target speaker.
 It is mostly used for identity and gender protection.
 A common goal of frequency warping is vocal tract length normalization in which the resonances that are specific to an individual's vocal tract length should be removed or altered.